 The first reaction to a agoutifarbene rat is usually "Oh, the looks like a wild rat."
 Here is true only in part.
 Our Agouti rats were selected over the years thereafter, to have a reddish brown fur as possible, appear more grayish while wild Norway rats (AFRMA).

 Robinson (1965) 1)Robinson, R. (1965) Genetics of the Norway Rat.
-Pergamon Press, Oxford already two Dwarf mutations represent.
-The first was 1934 of Sciuchetti and Lambert2)Rossin, A. M. and LAMBERT, W. V. (1934) A study of the inheritance and physiological behavior of dwarfism associated with an eye defect in rats.
+Pergamon Press, Oxford already describes two dwarf mutations.
+The first has been described 1934 by Sciuchetti and Lambert2)Rossin, A. M. and LAMBERT, W. V. (1934) A study of the inheritance and physiological behavior of dwarfism associated with an eye defect in rats.
 Proc.
 Iowa Acad.
 Be., 41: 317-18 writable in his book "Genetics often he Norway Rat" agouti as follows:

 The back is gray, wherein the amount of yellow and black hair, distributed in the coat, vary.
 The black hair is focused somewhat on the back line.
 The yellowish color, which is triggered by a subapikales belt by the hair, is to the bottom of the animals towards paler.
 The color on the underside is brighter than that of the top.
 There are fewer black pigmentation.
 The peritoneum is pale cream with a tendency to blue-gray, the hair is actually white with a bluish base of the hair are.